mattxlee/config_nvim/README.md

 Use `ctrl+l` to trigger the autocomplete, `ctrl+n` or `ctrl+p` to select the items.

-Use `:CocUpdate` to upgrade Coc plugins.

-Use `gd` goto the definition.

-Use `K` to show the document of current word.
+Use command `:LspInstallInfo` to show all language server and use key `i` to install, or `X` to uninstall.